willfurnass/sheffield_hpc/hpc/getting-started.rst

     Iceberg is a compute cluster.
 When you login to the cluster you reach one of two login nodes.
 You **should not** run applications on the login nodes.
-    Running qsh gives you an interactive terminal on one of the many worker nodes in the cluster.
+    Running ``qsh`` gives you an interactive terminal on one of the many worker nodes in the cluster.

-    If you only need terminal based (CLI) applications you can run the qrsh command.
-    Which will give you a shell on a worker node, but without graphical application (X server) support.
+    If you only need terminal-based (CLI) applications you can run the ``qrsh`` command, which will give you a shell on a worker node, but without graphical application (X server) support.